conduktor/conduktor-docs/docs/platform/get-started/troubleshooting/public-api.md

 # READY
 ```

-Could be used to set up probe or docker-compose or Kubernetes.
+Could be used to set up probes on docker-compose or Kubernetes.

 #### docker-compose probe setup